 Paid Reviews & Links

-All paid reviews are fully disclosed within the content
+All paid reviews are fully disclosed within the content.

 If someone asks me to do a paid review, I would only write about it if it was relevant.
-Whether I was paid for it or not would be a secondary motivation, but who doesn’t appreciate some kind of compensation for spending hours reviewing a product, even if it is only a token gesture.
+Whether I was paid for it or not would be a secondary motivation, but who doesn’t appreciate some compensation for spending hours reviewing a product, even if it is only a token gesture.

 The financial motivation will never influence my opinion on something, whatever the monetization model.
-That has cost me a fortune in potential earnings in the past, but that is just the way I am.
+It has cost me a fortune in potential earnings in the past, but that is just the way I am.

-I personally inspect all display advertisers for suitability, but at the same time I treat display advertising as an arms-length transaction and it should not be looked on as an endorsement.
+I personally inspect all display advertisers for suitability, but at the same time I treat display advertising as an arms-length transaction, and it should not be looked on as an endorsement.